Code-Institute-Submissions/declanosullivan-beara-seaview-bed-and-breakfast_OctResub/README.md

 ### Known Bugs

+*No known bugs

 ## Deployment

-### Local Deployment
+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+* In the GitHub repository, navigate to the Settings tab
+* From the source section drop-down menu, select the Master Branch
+* Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-In order to make a local copy of this repos you can type the following command in your IDE terminal:
+* In order to make a local copy of this repos you can type the following command in your IDE terminal:
 -`[git clone](https://github.com/declanosullivan/beara-seaview-bed-and-breakfast.git)`

--additionally if you're using gitpod you can [click here](https://gitpod.io/#https://github.com/declanosullivan/Beara-Seaview-Bed-and-Breakfast)
+* Additionally if you're using gitpod you can [click here](https://gitpod.io/#https://github.com/declanosullivan/Beara-Seaview-Bed-and-Breakfast)

 ## Credits and Learning Experience